-Only if the function formal parameter is impure, it is allowed to pass an impure function to it, due to section 6.6.
+By section 6.6, it follows that an impure function can only be passed as argument to a function formal parameter of impure type.
 A function having a formal function parameter that is impure must be marked pure or impure.

+'''

 [Comment: The semantics are undefined if the function call of an impure function is part of an algebraic loop.]

+'''